Robertson signs new Liverpool contract

 His start to this season has been hampered by ankle ligament damage he suffered in a pre-season friendly against Athletic Bilbao.

-It has resulted in him missing Liverpool's first two games of the Premier League season, which have seen Jurgen Klopp's side beat Norwich City and Burnley.
+It has resulted in him missing Liverpool's first two games of the Premier League season - victories over Norwich City and Burnley.

+Robertson said the injury was "nothing too major" and he has been named in Scotland's squad for World Cup qualifiers next month, which follow the Reds' match against on Saturday at 17:30 BST.

 - Our coverage of Liverpool is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment